markbaaijens/rpmusicserver/README.md

   * hookup a Squeezebox player to your network
   * install a Android App like [Squeezer](https://play.google.com/store/apps/details?id=uk.org.ngo.squeezer)
   * enjoy!

+## Folder mapping
+For several services within RPMS, container-technology docker is used.
+Within docker, there is no direct link to the file-system, but this is achieved through a virtual folder which is set during installation.
+Normally, an end-user does not have to know about these virtual folders, but there are a few exceptions primarily around LMS and SyncThing.
+These specific case have to be documented.

+Mapping from virtual folder to fysical folders:
+* LMS: /music => smb://rpms/[public]/[music]
+* SyncThing: => /data => smb://rpms/[public]/[music]

+So when working the inside of the docker-infrastructure, either LMS or SyncThing, refer to the virtual folders.

 ## Troubleshooting
 ### *Pi/rpms cannot be reached on the network*